joeygibson/brainfuckyou/README.md

 and a simple program to add two numbers would look like this:

 ```
-[
+[;
-    This program adds two numbers;, 2;, and 5;, and prints the result
+    This program adds two numbers,; 2,; and 5,; and prints the result
-    followed by a newline;.
+    followed by a newline.
 ;];

 +;+;